 A vital support network is provided through the OGA.
 There are a number of branches in Queensland and interstate which provide opportunities for fellowship.

-The Old Girls not only provide the School with many amenities through their tireless fund-raising - they also willingly take part in many of the School's initiatives.
+The OGA not only provides the School with many amenities through their tireless fund-raising - they also willingly take part in many of the School's initiatives.
 For example, from their ranks come specialist advisers at Careers Day, sporting coaches and guest speakers both in the classroom and at official functions.
-Old Girls' have chosen to be members of staff and the Board of Trustees.
+Old Girls have chosen to be members of staff and the Board of Trustees.

-To download our Old Girls' Membership or Update form, please click
+To download our Old Girls Membership or Update form, please click